top of page

 • Plan a round trip – Try to keep your pick-up and drop-off location the same.
 One-way rentals often come with extra fees, so planning your itinerary in a full loop can save money.

-• Rent a campervan – It’s a fun way to combine your stay and transport, and it can lower your total trip cost.
+• Rent a campervan – It’s a fun way to combine your stay and transport, and it can lower your total trip cost .

 Expect to pay around ₹800 – ₹1,200 per person for a casual café meal.
 To keep your budget in check, we recommend a mix of eating out and cooking—cook simple breakfasts and dinners, and enjoy lunch at local cafés or picnic spots.

 Weekly groceries should cost under ₹5,000 for a family of four, especially if you're shopping smart.
+For a family of 4 on a 10–14 day trip, budget around ₹20,000–₹30,000 for food if you mix eating out with home cooking.

 Tips to Save Money on Food: